-Though rose of Sharon is generally a plant with few problems, it can suffer from leaf spot.
+Though rose of Sharon generally is a plant with few problems, it can suffer from leaf spot.
 Leaf spot can be caused by either a fungus or bacteria, which manifests as spots on the leaves of the plant.
 It can lead to yellowing of the leaves and pustules on the undersides of the leaves.
 Treatment includes removing the leaves and destroying them and treating the shrub with a foliar fungicide, according to the Texas A&M AgriLife Extension.

 Aphids on Rose of Sharon